Creamy Instant Pot Baked Ziti with homemade red sauce and three types of cheese is a “dump and go” recipe made quickly in the pressure cooker.

 - I always say, use the best you can afford and that often times, brand does not make a difference.

-For pasta, brand does make a difference, as does a good olive oil (but we are not using oil here).
+Pro Tip: For pasta, buying a good brand does make a difference, as does a good olive oil (but we are not using oil here).

 What kind of Cheese is used for Instant Pot Baked Ziti?